 Remember that day Samantha came to school wearing a polka dot scrunchie and the next week everyone seemed to be wearing one?
 Or that time Jonah wore his tie long and loose instead of super short and everyone copied him?
 That’s the basic principle behind influencer marketing.
 People with influence, who are followed and admired by others, inspire consumers to purchase items which they advocate.

 It may sound simple, but this concept is astonishingly powerful.
 In fact, back in December 2016, 84% of marketers were planning to execute an influencer marketing campaign in 2017.
-With Instagram influencer marketing predicted to hit $2 billion by 2019, this is a fast-growing marketing technique which is still on the rise.
+With spend on Influencer marketing expected to reach $4 billion by the end of 2023 in the US alone, this is a fast-growing marketing technique which is still on the rise.

 Why influencer marketing works? – A return to “realness”

 One reason why influencer marketing has skyrocketed in popularity over the past couple of years stems from consumer fatigue when it comes to uber-commercial, brand-created advertising.
 After decades of being told “this” or “that” product would make us happier, skinnier, more attractive, wealthier or more successful, consumers have had their fill of glossy, aspirational advertising.The influencer or influencers you choose to work with may have a very modest number of followers (making soliciting positive posts much more affordable), may have a large following (and strong awareness of the influencer marketing system) or may even be a celebrity (with the accompanying price tag).

 The rise of “democratic” social media has also played a huge role in this shift.
 By levelling the playing field, giving consumers a voice and connecting users to both brands and celebrities, social media blasted through the hot air of brand-created marketing, giving “real people” the stage.